mauriciosoares/akna-techtalk-phonegap/README.md

 ##Some tibs for Mobile Development with HTML + CSS

-Use `transition: translate` for creating the page transitions instead of `left` or `top`, it activates the hardware acceleration of the devices, and makes the transition way smoother when you have multiple elements in the DOM.
+Use `transition: translateX, translateY or translateZ` for creating the page transitions instead of `left` or `top`, it activates the hardware acceleration of the devices, and makes the transition way smoother when you have multiple elements in the DOM.

 Make use of the `#` routes of the browser, you can always use `window.history.back` for making things easier.